 has a hell of a collective feeling

-Also, the group reinvents Jorge Ben’s Mas Que Nada; lament love lost (Ingrato Corazon); revel in love at first sight (Que Linda Va); sing their praises to the rumbera, Caridad Malda and warn of impending doom (Agua Que Va Caer).
+Also, Patato y Totico reinvent Jorge Ben’s Mas Que Nada; lament love lost (Ingrato Corazon); revel in love at first sight (Que Linda Va); sing their praises to the rumbera, Caridad Malda and warn of impending doom (Agua Que Va Caer).
 The ritual songs, Ya Yo E and Rezo Abacua conjure up images of rum, Cuban cigars, and dancers, dripping wet.

-Patato & Totico captures the sights and sounds of a bygone era.
-Also, it is required listening for anyone who is interested in the development of Cuban music in the U.S.
+Patato & Totico is a seminal recording; a classic and a sought-after collector’s item.
+Though “purists” question its deviation from the traditional rumba format, many argue it is the best rumba record ever made!
+Without question, it captures the sights and sounds of a bygone era.
+Also, it is required listening for anyone who is interested in the development of Cuban music in the United States.

 Mas Que Nada, Ya Yo E, Ingrato Corazon, Que Linda Va, Nuestro Barrio, Agua Que Va Caer, El El Callejon, Caridad Malda, Dilo Como Yo.

-According to the research, four versions of Patato & Totico currently exist: Verve Records (Vinyl,1968), Mediterraneo (CD Format, 1992), Verve Reissue (CD format, 2008) and Patato & Totico, Que Linda Va (Caribe Sound Digital Re-Master, 2017, available on ITunes).
+According to the research, four versions of Patato & Totico exist: Verve Records (Vinyl,1968), Mediterraneo (CD Format, 1992), Verve Reissue (CD format, 2008), and Patato & Totico, Que Linda Va (Caribe Sound Digital Re-Master, 2017, available on iTunes).
 Also, selections from Patato & Totico appear on various Verve compilations and remixes.

-Also, drummer Max Roach’s Percussion Bittersweet, where the music works within the jazz idiom and combines modern jazz improvisation with African rhythmic elements.
-Patato and Totico appear on: Garvey’s Ghost, Tender Warriors and Man from South Africa.
+Another seminal album, Totico y sus Rumberos (1982) extends the model of Patato & Totico, with the Cuban percussionist Orlando (Puntilla) Rios and a younger generation of rumberos.
+Also, Max Roach’s Percussion Bittersweet, works within the jazz idiom and combines modern jazz improvisation with African rhythmic elements.
+Patato and Totico appear on the compositions: Garvey’s Ghost, Tender Warriors, and Man from South Africa.